KateSimpson/Retrofit-co-design-toolkit/index.md

-This is intended to be a collection of tools that can be used in the design of retrofit interventions for individual homes, please note these are developed by others but shared here together save others time.
+This is intended to be a collection of tools that can be used in the design of retrofit interventions for individual homes, please note that this is a working progress and mainly includes tools that are developed by others but shared here together save others time.

 # Social tools